STAT545-UBC/STAT545-UBC-original-website/git01_git-install.md

   * This is an OK choice for novices in scientific computing, because it's more likely to "just work".
 You may eventually outgrow it, but you can cross that bridge when you come to it.
   * We are more keen on GitHub Desktop for Mac than for Windows, which is not saying much.

 **Option 3**: If you anticipate getting heavily into scientific computing, you're going to be installing and updating lots of software.
 You should check out [homebrew](http://brew.sh), "the missing package manager for OS X".
 Among many other things, it can install Git for you.
-Previous STAT 545 TA [Shaun Jackman](https://github.com/sjackman) works on [homebrew-science](https://github.com/Homebrew/homebrew-science), so bring up any problems over in [Discussion](https://github.com/STAT545-UBC/Discussion/issues) and he probably won't be able to resist answering.
+Previous STAT 545 TA [Shaun Jackman](https://github.com/sjackman) is one of the maintainers of [homebrew-science](https://github.com/Homebrew/homebrew-science), so bring up any problems over in [Discussion](https://github.com/STAT545-UBC/Discussion/issues) and he probably won't be able to resist answering.

-**Option 4**: You can also get Git from Apple's developer tools. *Exactly how to do this varies quite a bit across different OS X versions, plus it seems to be inferior to the other approaches I present.
-Will not flesh out unless this changes.*

 After installation, you still need to [introduce yourself to Git](git04_introduce-self-to-git.html) and [get it to remember your GitHub username and password](git06_credential-caching.html).
 If your Git client guides you through this, seize that opportunity!
 Otherwise follow the links for some assistance.

 ### Git installation: Linux

-If Git is not already available on your machine you can try to install it via your distro's package manager (e.g. `apt-get` or `yum`).
+If Git is not already available on your machine you can install it via your distro's package manager (e.g. `apt-get` or `yum`).

 Ubuntu or Debian Linux